Jerusalem Biblical Zoo: Downtown Jerusalem (1940–1947)

 The Jerusalem Biblical Zoo opened in September 1940 as a small "animal corner" on Rabbi Kook Street in central Jerusalem.
 The zoo was founded by Aharon Shulov, a professor of zoology at the Hebrew University of Jerusalem, Mount Scopus.
 Among Shulov's goals were to provide a research facility for his students; to gather animals, reptiles and birds mentioned in the Bible; and, as he wrote in 1951, to break down the "invisible wall" between the intellectuals on Mount Scopus and the general public.
+The first animal in the Jerusalem Zoo was a desert monitor which arrived in 1940, brought by a group of British soldiers.

 Early on, the zoo ran into several difficulties in its decision to focus on animals mentioned in the Bible.
 For one, the meaning of many names of animals, reptiles and birds in Scriptures is often uncertain; for example, nesher (נשר), commonly translated as "eagle", could also mean "vulture".
 More significantly, many of the animals mentioned in the Bible are now extinct in Israel due to over-hunting, destruction of natural habitats by rapid construction and development, illegal poisoning by farmers, and low birth rate.
 Zoo planners decided to branch beyond strictly biblical animals and include worldwide endangered species as well.

 The presence of the animal corner generated many complaints from residents in adjoining buildings due to the smell and noise, as well as the perceived danger of animal escapes.
 Due to the complaints, the zoo relocated in 1941 to a 4.5 dunam lot on Shmuel HaNavi Street.
 Here, too, complaints were heard from the neighbors, but the zoo remained at this site for the next six years.